 Update September 1, 2022: Participation in the Hotspot TCR-T study is limited to 24 patients from the United States.
 The study is not accepting international patients at this time.
 Eligible patients who meet the screening criteria will be placed on a waiting list.
 There is currently a waiting period of six to twelve months before patients who meet the HLA and KRAS matching criteria are consented and screened for the study.

-Earle A. Chiles Research Institute is among a handful of centers in the world capable of developing and administering adoptive cell therapy, a highly personalized type of immunotherapy.
-We are recruiting adult patients with certain solid cancers for a phase I clinical trial to evaluate the safety and effectiveness of gene-engineered, adoptively transferred T cells.
+Earle A. Chiles Research Institute is among a limited number of centers in the world capable of developing and administering adoptive cell therapy, a highly personalized type of immunotherapy.
+We are recruiting U.S. adult patients with certain solid cancers for a phase I clinical trial to evaluate the safety and effectiveness of gene-engineered, adoptively transferred T cells.

 T cells are a type of immune cell which, under the right circumstances, can recognize and attack cancer cells.
 T-cell transfer therapy is a form of adoptive cell therapy that enhances T cells in a laboratory so they can find and destroy cancer cells more effectively.
 While T-cell transfer therapy has been successful in treating some blood cancers, many solid cancers do not respond and continue to grow.

 Our researchers are studying whether T-cell transfer therapy and genetic engineering can shrink solid cancers that are resistant to therapy.
 In their landmark New England Journal of Medicine article Neoantigen T-Cell Receptor Gene Therapy in Pancreatic Cancer, Rom Leidner, M.D., Eric Tran, Ph.D., and Providence colleagues provide the world’s first report of metastatic pancreatic cancer regression through T-cell transfer therapy with genetically-engineered T cells.